-The US House has passed a bill approving the construction of the controversial Keystone XL pipeline.
+The US House of Representatives has given its final approval to a bill - already passed by the Senate - backing the Keystone XL pipeline.